aiser-team/cabrnet/docs/manuals/training.md

 ```yaml
 num_epochs: <VALUE>
 ```
+Note that, as an option of the [train](cabrnet.md#training-) application, it is possible to define an early stop condition based on the number of epochs spent without finding a better model (`--patience` option).

 ## Training periods
 Using the keyword `periods`, it is possible to define training periods, i.e. ranges of epochs where specific optimizers are used